“His is a universe of aftermaths, hauntings, and returns, in which even God . . . dreams of becoming flesh again.”

 – Fintan O’Toole, The Irish Times

 Harry Clifton was born in 1952 in Dublin, where he was educated at Blackrock College and University College, Dublin.
 After graduating, Clifton began an extended period of travel outside of Ireland.
 Many of his experiences from this time had major influence on his poetry because he believes the true home of the poet is “not in a place, but in the language itself.”
 Beginning in the 1970s, he lectured at a teacher training college in Nigeria.
 Clifton has also lived in places throughout Europe, Africa, and Asia, even working as an aid administrator in Thailand for Indo-Chinese refugees in the 1980s.
 He wrote On the Spine of Italy: A Year in the Abruzzi (1999), a prose work based on a year he spent in Italy’s Abruzzi Mountains.
 He subsequently lived in Switzerland, England, and Germany before settling in Paris for ten years, a period that he recorded in Secular Eden: Paris Notebooks 1994–2004 (2007).
 His poems have been translated into several European languages, and he also published a book of stories, Berkeley’s Telephone and Other Fictions (2000).
 He currently lives in Dublin with his wife, Irish novelist Deirdre Madden.
-His most recent book, Portobello Sonnets, was published in 2016.
+He is also the author of Portobello Sonnets, published in 2016.
+His most recent book, Herod’s Dispensations, was published in April 2019.